 If you cannot afford to make monthly payments towards your debts an IVA may still be a suitable option if you can make a cash lump sum available.

-Which debts can be included in your IVA?
+Can your debts be included in an IVA?

 However other unsecured debts can also be added such as Tax Credit overpayments or a CCJ.
 One the Arrangement is in place any CCJs that you have included are overturned.